mrmero/Bank-project/README.md

 # Bank Database
-this project is talking about Bank Database using SQL Server and Java
+this project is talking about Bank Database using SQL Server Connected with Java using sqljdbc4.jar